bovle/poker_dev_env/README.md

 The observation object has all the information needed to make a decision.
 It has many attributes and helper functions to make coding easier, check them out in the [DOCS](https://poker-game-runner.readthedocs.io/en/latest/poker_game_runner.html) or in the example bots.

-The observation object has an important atribute `legal_actions` that returns a list of integers, which are legal actions at the current state of the game.
+The observation object has an important attribute `legal_actions` that returns a list of integers, which are legal actions at the current state of the game.

 :warning: Make sure your bot returns a legal action :warning: if the returned action is not in legal_actions your bot will fold.

 ## Details
 ### Card
-a card is represented by a 2 character string.
+a card is represented by a 2-character string.
 1 char with the rank and 1 char with the suit

 examples: `'As'` (ace of spades), `'6d'` (six of diamonds), `'Tc'` (ten of clubs)